Updated and relevant for 2020/21

 Why you should not incorporate your property business

 We have written a separate article on the reasons why you should not incorporate your property business.
 There are benefits of incorporating but there are always two sides of a coin.
-You can go through all the above hoops only to find that incorporation has not saved you all that much money when you compare the costs of time and money to the benefits.
+You can go through all the above hoops only to find that incorporation has not saved you much at all.
+Especially when you compare the costs of time and money to the benefits.

 How can we help you next?

-Book a call to discuss our accountancy services by clicking the ‘Consultation Options’ button at the top right of the screen.
+Book a call to discuss our accountancy services by clicking the ‘Consultation’ button at the top right of the screen.

 Book a 45-minute tax call using the code “Art33” to get 33% discount – Click Here to book